 I don’t mean the sword totting Wesley Snipes, nor do I mean a Liverpool shank.
 Something like a swiss army knife or a spydercro.
 You’d be surprised how often you need to cut something, open something or in my case, use it as a screwdriver to tighten or loosen things and in some cases, to eat with!

 I had a cheap foldable knife with a blade no bigger than 3 inches.
 On my shopping list is a Spydercro Firefly as it is a well built, legal size, funky blade.

 Just remember to put it in your hold luggage.

 Almost self explanatory but so many people get caught out without something when really need it.
-Cleaning hands, cleaning gear, cleaning in general, even as a makeshift shower!
+Wet wipes are great for cleaning hands, cleaning gear, cleaning in general, even as a makeshift shower!
 Always, always useful.

 With the Rugby World Cup in 2015, it would be a really useful thing to have with you.
 It is easy to buy this when you are at your destination instead of in your luggage and you can go into most sports stores and ask them to inflate and deflate them for free saving space when you do move around.

 I used these cable ties so much I had to buy more.
 Tying gear together, attaching stuff to your bag, keeping things neat, keeping things secure, quick repair to a bag or as a makeshift set of handcuffs for the guy who’s birthday it is.
 It takes up next to no space and can be used in so many ways.

 A lighter (even for a non-smoker)